JingyiChris/SHAPELoop/README.md

 ### Step 1: Prepare input files
 Required input files:
 - <RNA_sequence> : FASTA format sequence input.
-- <SHAPE_reactivities> : The file format comprises two columns.
-The first column is the nucleotide number (1-based), and the second is the reactivities.
-Nucleotides without SHAPE data can be set as less than -500.
-Columns are separated by a tab.
+- <SHAPE_reactivities> : It contains tab-delimited columns.
+The first column is the nucleotide number (1-based), and the second one is the SHAPE reactivity.
+The reactivities for nucleotides without SHAPE data can be set as less than -500.
 It may look like this:

  Nucleotide | Reactivity
 :--:|:--: